Please note, our articles may contain referral or affiliate links.

-Heed all signs and warnings for the hot springs as some can be dangerous during certain times of the year or have potential health issues.
+Heed all signs and warnings for the hot springs as some can be dangerous during certain times of the year, be too hot to enjoy safely, or have potential health issues.

 Some of these hot springs are also accessible by boat or kayak as well as hiking.